Petjo

-Petjo, also known as Petjoh, Petjok, Pecok, Petjoek (ꦥꦼꦕꦺꦴꦏ꧀) is a Dutch-based creole language that originated among the Indos, people of mixed Dutch and Indonesian ancestry in the former Dutch East Indies.
-The language has influences from Dutch and then depending on the region Javanese, Malay, Sundanese and Betawi.
+Petjo, also known as Petjoh, Petjok, Pecok and Petjoek (ꦥꦼꦕꦺꦴꦏ꧀), is a Dutch-based creole language that originated among the Indos, a people of mixed Dutch and Indonesian ancestry in the former Dutch East Indies.
+The language has influences from Dutch and, depending on the region, Javanese, Malay, Sundanese and Betawi.
+It was primarily spoken in Kemajoran, Karangbidara, and Krambangan which had significant Indos population.
 Its speakers presently live mostly in Indonesia and the Netherlands.
 The language is expected to become gradually extinct by the end of the 21st century, due to Indos' shift toward Indonesian in Indonesia and Dutch in the Netherlands.

 Background

 Just as the Indo (Eurasian) community historically originated from relationships between European males and Indonesian females, its language reflects this same origin.
 Typified as a mixed-marriage language, the grammar of Petjok is based on the maternal Malay language and the lexicon on the paternal Dutch language.

 The main contact mechanisms responsible for the creation of Petjok are lexical re-orientation; selective replication and convergence.
 The original speakers of the language do not necessarily want to maintain their first language, but rather create a second one.
 These creative speakers of the language were probably bilingual, but more fluent in the dominant lingua franca i.e., native Malay language, than Dutch language.

 In its overall split between grammar and lexicon, the structure of Petjok is very similar to the Media Lengua spoken in Ecuador by the Quechua people, with the critical difference that the much older language, Pecok, has undergone late system morphemes and syntactic blends.

 The most important author that published literary work in this language is the Indo (Eurasian) writer Tjalie Robinson.